CERTCC/SSVC/docs/howto/bootstrap/use.md

 | [*Public Safety Impact*](../../reference/decision_points/public_safety_impact.md) | every 1 year |

+#### Decision Points Under Direct Control

-The following decision points are usually in the control of the organization running SSVC and should be reevaluated when a relevant change is made or during annual reviews of assets.
+The following decision points are usually in the control of the organization running SSVC and should be re-evaluated when a relevant change is made or during annual reviews of assets.

  - [*Situated Safety Impact*](../../reference/decision_points/safety_impact.md)
  - [*Mission Impact*](../../reference/decision_points/mission_impact.md)
  - [*System Exposure*](../../reference/decision_points/system_exposure.md)

+#### Timestamping SSVC Information

 If SSVC information is all timestamped appropriately (as discussed earlier in this section), then an analyst can compare the timestamp to the current date and determine whether information is considered stale.
 The above rates are heuristic suggestions, and organizations may choose different ones.